Robert K. Christenberry: New York State Athletic Commission

 In 1951, Governor Thomas E. Dewey appointed Christenberry chairman of the New York State Athletic Commission.
 Dewey tasked Christenberry and his fellow commissioners with cleaning up the sport of boxing.
-Christenberry overturned Carmen Basilio's May 29, 1952 victory over Charles Pierce Davey after finding discrepancies on the referee's scorecard.
+Christenberry overturned Carmen Basilio's May 29, 1952, victory over Charles Pierce Davey after finding discrepancies on the referee's scorecard.
 Following a December 19, 1952 Joey Giardello-Billy Graham at Madison Square Garden, Christenberry changed judge Joe Agnello's card from 6-4 Giardello to 5–5 with Graham ahead on points, 6–5, giving Graham the victory.
 This decision led to legal action which concluded on February 17, 1953, when Judge Bernard Botein upheld Christenberry's decision.
 In 1955, Dewey's successor W. Averell Harriman replaced Christenberry as chairman, but Christenberry remained on the commission until March 12, 1956.

 Mayoral campaign

 On June 27, 1957, the Republican leaders of New York's five boroughs announced that after a two-month search they had selected Christenberry to be the party's nominee for Mayor.
-Throughout the campaign, Christenberry attacked Wagner on the issue of crime and claimed that the administration had "miserably failed" on that issue.
+Throughout the campaign, Christenberry attacked incumbent Robert F. Wagner Jr. on the issue of crime and claimed that the administration had "miserably failed" on that issue.
 He centered his campaign around a plan to hire 5,000 new police officers, the reduction of graft and corruption in city government, and halting New York City's population loss.
 President Eisenhower and Vice President Nixon appeared with and endorsed Christenberry.
 He also received the endorsement of former Governor Dewey and was praised by Eleanor Roosevelt for his energy and knowledge of the issues.